wither/Notes/thm/dogcat/README.md

 ## PrivEsc

-> Use sudo -l to list all programs that can be run as root, and use env to get a bash shell
+> Use `sudo -l` to list all programs that can be run as root, and exploit `env` to get a bash shell

 ![](images/sudol.png)